DonnieMix/AutoLocalization/README.md

 ### Language Selection List in a Separate ViewController

-You can also create a language selection list in a separate view controller.
+You can also call a language selection list in your view controller.
 Here's an example:

 1. Import the AutoLocalization framework.